Okelm/okelm.github.io/content/blog/react-vs-react-native/index.md

 )
 ```
 #### CSS?
-The other one is that there are **no CSS as you know them from web**.
+The other one is that there are **no CSS styles as you know them from the web**.
 There are style properties instead,
 which you can then compose and you use camelCase to write them.

 ```css{}